Queer theory

-Queer theory is a field of post-structuralist critical theory which is broadly associated with the study and theorization of gender and sexual practices that exist outside of heterosexuality, and which challenge the notion that heterosexuality is what is normal.
+Queer theory is a field of post-structuralist critical theory which is broadly associated with the study and theorization of gender and sexual practices that exist outside heterosexuality, and which challenge heteronormativity.
+Following social constructionist developments in sociology, queer theorists are often critical of what they consider essentialist views of sexuality and gender.
+Instead, they study those concepts as social and cultural phenomena, often through an analysis of the categories, language, and binary oppositions in which they are portrayed.

 It emerged in the early 1990s out of queer studies (formerly often known as gay and lesbian studies) and women's studies.
 As an academic discipline, queer theory itself was developed by American feminist scholars Judith Butler and Eve Kosofsky Sedgwick.
-Other scholars associated with the development of queer theory are French post-structuralist philosopher Michel Foucault, and American feminist author Gloria Anzaldúa.
+Other scholars associated with the development of queer theory are French post-structuralist philosopher Michel Foucault, and Chicana feminist author Gloria Anzaldúa.

-Following social constructivist developments in sociology, queer theorists are often critical of what they consider essentialist views of sexuality and gender.
-Instead, they study those concepts as social and cultural phenomena, often through an analysis of the categories, binaries, and language in which they are said to be portrayed.

 History

 Informal use of the term "queer theory" began with Gloria Anzaldúa and other scholars in the 1990s, themselves influenced by the work of French post-structuralist philosopher Michel Foucault, who viewed sexuality as socially constructed and rejected identity politics.
 Queer theory's roots can also be traced back to activism, with the reclaiming of the derogatory term "queer" as an umbrella term for those who do not identify with heteronormativity in the 1980s.
 This would continue on in the 1990s, with Queer Nation's use of "queer" in their protest chants, such as "We're here!
 We're queer!
 Get used to it!"

 Teresa de Lauretis organized the first queer theory conference in 1990.
+In her words, "the work of the conference was intended to articulate the terms in which lesbian and gay sexualities may be understood and imaged as forms of resistance to cultural homogenization, counteracting dominant discourses with other constructions of the subject in culture."

 According to David Halperin, an early queer theorist, de Lauretis' usage was somewhat controversial at first, as she chose to combine the word "queer" which was just starting to be used in a "gay-affirmative sense by activists, street kids, and members of the art world," and the word "theory" which was seen as very academically weighty.
 In the early 1990s, the term started to become legitimized in academia.

 Queer Theory was developed by American academics Judith Butler at University of California, Berkeley, and Eve Kosofsky Sedgwick at Duke University into an academic discipline Other early queer theorists include Michael Warner, Lauren Berlant, and Adrienne Rich.

 Feminist literary criticism laid groundwork by linking gender and textual interpretation.
 Foundational works like Sedgwick’s Epistemology of the Closet (1990) drew on literary and philosophical traditions to examine the homo/heterosexual binary.
 Sedgwick, D. A. Miller, Leo Bersani, and other queer literary critics have analyzed themes such as the closet, shame, and power in narratives.